Guys Haircuts and Hairstyles

 Justin Bieber may have moved away from the bowl cut, but they’re still in style.
-This day in age they are slightly different.
-Many guys have made them thinner and added a few layers for the cool school boy look.
+In this day and age, they are slightly different.
+Many guys have made them thinner and added a few layers for the cool schoolboy look.
 This makes it look more mature.

 46Tamed and curly